gnu-octave/SavannahAPI/README.md

 Works as any other usual search bar: enter keywords, hit enter, or press the left search button.
-The right clear button clear all fields.
+The right clear button clears all fields.

 If the input are simple keywords all items (bugs and patches) Title and Discussion text will be searched.